-Last Thursday Bodington Football Hub opened its doors officially and welcomed its main partners, The Football Foundation and Leeds City Council, alongside the contractors, university and community football clubs that would be using the facility.
+Last Thursday Bodington Football Hub opened its doors officially and welcomed its main partners, The Football Foundation and Leeds City Council, alongside the contractors, and University and community football clubs that would be using the facility.

-A purpose-built Football Hub that is the first of its kind to be built with the Football Foundation and a University partner.
-The Hub will be hosting over 100 community teams alongside the university’s social leagues, competitive clubs and some local adult sides.
+A purpose-built football hub that is the first of its kind to be built in partnership with the Football Foundation and a University partner.
+The hub will be hosting over 100 community teams alongside the university’s social leagues, competitive clubs and some local adult sides.